 That’s interesting, too, because the idea of humans eating each other is inherently terrifying.
-When we hear news of it actually happening in the world, it’s of the most disturbing things we can conceive of.
+When we hear news of it actually happening, it’s of the most disturbing notions we can conceive.
 It’s not something we like to think of as “real.”
-It’s something we want to push back into the realm of the fantastical like Alien or The Howling.
+The concept is one we want to push back into the realm of the fantastical like Alien or The Howling.

 Spider Baby is such a great movie.
-It’s fun, funny, completely and wholly unique unto itself.
-While it’s not always overtly comedic, there’s a offbeat tone and a black wit about it that I really appreciate.
+It’s fun, funny, and completely and wholly unique unto itself.
+While it’s not always overtly comedic, there’s an offbeat tone and a black wit about it that I really appreciate.
 The movie has so much to offer in general.
-Cannibalism is just one of a number of things happening in this weird and quirky house of horrors.
+Cannibalism is just one of many happenings in this weird and quirky house of horrors.

 From the director of the iconic cult classic Death Race 2000 comes this delightful, insane, wonderfully weird movie about a couple who realize they could make money by killing rich perverts.
 It also spends the whole film building to the promise of its title.
 Directed by, written by and starring Paul Bartel, it also spawned an off-Broadway musical.
 Bartel and Mary Woronov reprised their characters for a cameo in Chopping Mall.

-From Amelie director Jean-Pierre Jeunet comes this black comedy homage to Terry Gilliam about a future running out of food where grain is used as currency.
-It’s set in an apartment building that happens to house a butcher’s shop where the landlord lures people to use as a cheap source of meat.
-It sounds like an exploitation flick and basically is one, but it’s so artfully directed that most people don’t really seem to notice.
+From Amelie director Jean-Pierre Jeunet comes this black comedy homage to Terry Gilliam about a future where grain is used as currency.
+It’s set in an apartment building that happens to house a butcher shop where the landlord lures people to use as a cheap source of meat.
+It sounds like an exploitation flick and basically is but it’s so artfully directed that most people don’t really seem to notice.

-Microwave Massacre thinks it’s the funniest movie on the planet.
+Microwave Massacre seems to fancy itself the funniest movie on the planet.
 Every second, every breath is an attempt at comedy gold.
-There are jokes upon jokes every minute and many of them just don’t land at all, and that’s kind of what’s so funny about Microwave Massacre.
+There are jokes upon jokes and many of them just don’t land at all, and that’s kind of what’s so funny about this quirky flick.
 It’s trying unbelievably hard.
 But it yields results that are both genuinely funny and wholly unintentionally funny at the same time.

-A campy dark comedy that took some time to build a true cult following, Parents is about a boy named Michael growing up in perfect, picturesque 1950s suburbia who comes to realize that his parents are cannibals.
+Parents is a campy dark comedy that took some time to build a true cult following.
+The flick follows boy called Michael who is growing up in perfect, picturesque 1950s suburbia but comes to realize that his parents may be cannibals.
 What’s great about it is that he comes to suspect them after dreaming that they’re cannibals and has nothing outside a dream to go on when he catches them in the act and proves himself right.
-It’s a really funny, campy comedy that’s definitely a must-see.
+It’s a funny, campy comedy that’s definitely a must-see.